-In this guide we’ll take a look at the best watering cans.
+In this guide we’ll take a look at the best watering cans for the UK market.

 I’ve compared design, water capacity and cost